Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

-so $v\in[0,1]$.
-Only the seller observes $x$, while neither trader observes $y$.
-Thus $x$ represents the seller's private information and $y$ represents the common uncertainty among the two traders.
-Both traders know that $x\in[0,1]$ and $y\in[0,1]$.
+Neither trader knows $v$.
+Before the trade takes place, the traders privately consults independent experts to obtain some information about $v$.
+Each expert provides an interval of possible values, from the most pessimistic to the most optimistic assessment of the true value.
+Specifically, the seller privately learns that $v\in[x_0,x_1]$ and the buyer privately learns that $v\in[y_0,y_1]$.

+The traders commonly know the lower and upper bounds of the value $v$.
+These bounds are normalized to be 0 and 1, so $v\in[0,1]$.
+In addition, the traders commonly know that the experts cannot be wrong, so

+We do not impose constraints on how precise or imprecise the experts' information is.
+We allow $[x_0,x_1]$ and $[y_0,y_1]$ to be arbitrary intervals contained in $[0,1]$ that satisfy \eqref{BT-cons}.

-We consider the take-it-or-leave-it protocol, in which the proposer can be either buyer or seller.
+We consider a take-it-or-leave-it protocol in which the seller is the proposer.
 The protocol is as follows.
-First, the seller observes her private information $x$.
-Then one trader (proposer) offers a price $p\in[0,1]$.
-Finally, the other trader (responder) observes the price offer and chooses a probability $\alpha\in[0,1]$ with which the offer is accepted, in which case the trade takes place.
-If the offer is not accepted, then the trade does not take place.

-This application can be embedded in our formal setting as described in Section \ref{s:pce}.
-We identify the state with $(x,y)$.
-So the set of states is $\Omega=[0,1]^2$.
-In the formal game, first nature chooses a state $(x,y)$.
-Then the traders proceed as described in the bargaining protocol.
-Each trader's conceivable set contains all pairs of $(x,y)$ that are possible given the trader's information.
-The posteriors are trivial, because the proposer plays a pure strategy, and there are no chance moves.
+First, the traders observe their private information $[x_0,x_1]$ and $[y_0,y_1]$.
+Then the seller asks a price $p\in [0,1]$.
+Finally, the buyer decides whether to accept or to reject the seller's asked price.